TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/TrueNAS-Core.md

 ------

-## Configure and enable NFS service
+## Configure and Enable NFS Service

 Navigate to Services and click the edit icon under `Actions` on the `NFS` row.